IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 * L4S support added.
 The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with peridic sources such as video.

-* The delay based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay based congestion control
+* The delay based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay based congestion control.

 * The fast increase mode is removed.
 The congestion window additive increase is replaced with an adaptive multiplicative increase to increase convergence speed.